NLnetLabs/krill/README.md

 # Changelog

+## 0.14.2 'Extra, Extra, Extra!'

+This release fixes an additional corner case in the migration code that affects certain installations that archived 'surplus' commands (issue: #1147).
+There is no need to upgrade to this version if you already upgraded to 0.14.0 or 0.14.1.

 ## 0.14.1 'Extra, Extra!'

-This release fixes a bug in the migration code where 'surplus' directories for archived events should be skipped (issue: #1147).
+This release fixes a bug in the migration code that affects certain installations that archived 'surplus' data (issue: #1147).
+There is no need to upgrade to this version if you already upgraded to 0.14.0.

 ## 0.14.0 'ASPA'